alanm20/KUF2_2014_vap/README.md

  Preview *.vap model file with texture binding by alanm1

+ Version 0.1:
+ Support  2014 KUF 2 Asia client hero models (in Hero*.pkg files, they are not encrypted).

  ## Credits:
    Luigi Auriemma:  KUF2 2014 pkg file unpack bms script

-  The arthor of .d3dparametric model viewer from Xentax Rich Whitehouse: Noesis tools
+   The arthor of .d3dparametric model viewer from Xentax

- Version 0.1:
- Support  2014 KUF 2 Asia client hero models (in Hero*.pkg files, they are not encrypted).
+   Rich Whitehouse: Noesis tools

 ## Installation:
    Copy this Noesis .py plugin to Noesis's plugins/python/ directory
 ## Usage:
-   Use QuickBMS and kuf2_2014.bms to unpak Hero*.pkg file to their own directory.
+   Use QuickBMS and kuf2_2014.bms to unpack Hero*.pkg file to their own directory.
-   Most *.vap file contains texture and model.
+   Most *.vap file contains textures and models.
 Each hero has a .dat file contains model/texture assignment

  There are 5 Hero characters: